ClementRivaille/orchestre-js/README.md

 orchestra.disconnect('bass'); // Will disconnect from every nodes
 ```

+*Warning*: If a player is not connected to master, it is no longer affected by the `setVolume` method.
+The best practice is to connect your final node to `orchestre.master` so that it can be affected by the orchestra's volume.

 ### Metronome

-Orchestre-JS orchestra use a metronome to sync all tracks.
-In most use case, you don't need to interact with it.
-You still can access it from the `metronome` property of a created orchestre.
+Orchestre-JS orchestra uses a metronome to sync all tracks.
+In most use cases, you don't need to interact with it.
+You can still access it from the `metronome` property of a created Orchestre.

 The metronome gives you access to the property `beatsLength`, which is the length of a beats in seconds. *Beats* are the tiniest unit of time calculated.
 If you want to be more precise, the better is to adapt your BPM.